 Types of RESP in Canada

-When I refer to the types of RESP, what I mean is the type of plan you get create or setup.
+When I refer to the types of Registered Education Savings Plan, what I mean is the type of plan you get create or setup.
 These are the three types of RESPs in Canada you need to know about:

-Family Plan – Some parents like family plans since it allows multiple beneficiaries as long as they’re related by blood or adoption by the subscriber (the person who setup the RESP).
+Some parents like family plans since it allows multiple beneficiaries as long as they’re related by blood or adoption by the subscriber (the person who set up the RESP).
 With this type of plan, you’re dealing with one big pot of money so you can allocate funds as needed.
 However, since you’ll have multiple children in the plan, you may need to be more conservative with your investments.

 RESP investment options

-As mentioned above, your RESP is basically an investment vehicle which allows you to put a variety of investments within the account such as:
+As mentioned above, your Registered Education Savings Plan is basically an investment vehicle which allows you to put a variety of investments within the account such as:

 - Mutual funds